ShubhamApat7/VisDrone-Detection-and-Tracking/README.md

 # VisDrone-Detection-and-Tracking

 # Overview
-# This project explores the VisDrone-2019 Dataset collected by the AISKYEYE team at Lab of Machine Learning and Data Mining , Tianjin University, China.
+# This project explores the VisDrone-2019 Dataset.
 Project focuses on these challenges:
 1. Object Detection in Images
 2. Object Detection in Videos
 3. Single Object Tracking